c0sogi/LLMChat/readme.md

 This project is licensed under the [MIT License](LICENSE), which allows for free use, modification, and distribution, as long as the original copyright and license notice are included in any copy or substantial portion of the software.

-# Quick Summary of FastAPI: A Modern, Fast (high-performance), Web Framework for Building APIs
+# Quick Summary of FastAPI

 `FastAPI` is a modern web framework for building APIs with Python.
 It has high performance, easy to learn, fast to code, and ready for production.